 Textile is excited to share our work to make Filecoin adoption easier, cheaper, and faster for new storage users.
-Today, we are open-sourcing two new libraries in a stack we call Storage Brokers.
-Storage Brokers, or brokers for short, help move high-throughput streams of data to Filecoin miners.
-Brokers contain several unique innovations that enhance the user experience.
-At the heart of the broker system is a new model for storage auctions, where miners compete to store the deal feed from a broker, assuring low prices and eager miners.
+Today, we are open-sourcing two new libraries in a stack to enable Filecoin storage deal auctions.
+Storage auctions, or auctions for short, help move high-throughput streams of data to Filecoin miners.
+Auctioneers contain several unique innovations that enhance the user experience.
+At the heart of the auction system is a new model for storage auctions, where miners compete to store the deal feed from an auctioneer, assuring low prices and eager miners.
 Let's take a look.

 Default storage mode on Filecoin